-The City of Alpena Water System is comprised of 4,665 service lines.
-Of these, 7 are known to be lead, 476 are composed of galvanized materials presumed to contain lead, and 3,827 are of unknown material which may or may not potentially be lead containing material.
-The City of Alpena most recently sampled for Lead and Copper from homes throughout the System in the summer of 2022.
-In 2022 the 90th Percentile lead result was 0.0 parts per billion (ppb), none of sample sites exceeded the Action Level of 15 ppb.
-The City has been notified by EGLE that your water is compliant with the Lead and Copper Rule and Safe Drinking Water Act.
+The State of Michigan and EPA require the City of Alpena to test our water on a regular basis to ensure its safety.
+The city most recently sampled for Lead and Copper from select homes throughout the System in the summer of 2022.
+In 2022, the 90th Percentile lead result was 0.0 parts per billion (ppb), none of sample sites exceeded the Action Level of 15 ppb.
+The city has been notified by EGLE that your water is compliant with the Lead and Copper Rule and Safe Drinking Water Act and have met all the monitoring and reporting requirements for 2024.